wmeyer48/SBOMgen/README.md

 > **Note:** KSVC is bundled with RAD Studio and is available via GetIt at no
 > additional cost.
 All other third-party libraries are open source.

-> **Note:** SVGIconImageList bundles the Ethea Markdown Help Viewer and HtmlViewer
+> **Note:** SVGIconImageList bundles the Ethea Markdown Help Viewer, HtmlViewer,
-> components as source.
-No separate installation of those components is required —
+> Image32, and Clipper components as source.
+No separate installation of those
-> they are compiled into the application from the SVGIconImageList source tree.
+> components is required — they are compiled into the application from the
+> SVGIconImageList source tree.

 ### Runtime